justinethier/cyclone/docs/Garbage-Collector.md

 - Cooperate with the collection thread (see next section).
 - Perform a `longjmp` to reset the stack and call into the current continuation.

+Minor collection is usually performed by a mutator.

 # Major Collection

 ## Overview

 A single heap is used to store objects relocated from the various thread stacks.
-Eventually the heap will run too low on space and a collection will be required to reclaim unused memory.
+Eventually the heap will run too low on space and a collection is required to reclaim unused memory.

 Major GC is performed using the DLG algorithm with modifications from Domani et al. A single collector thread is used to perform the major GC, and coordinate with the application (or "mutator") threads.